CLEANit/MatSimPy/docs/IO.md

 </dl>

   **Parameters:**
-  * check (Bool): If True, returns an ASE interactive view of the atoms object (does not work in Google Collab)
+  * check (Bool): If True, returns an ASE interactive view of the atoms object (does not work in Google Colab).

   **Returns:**
-  * out (ASE Atoms object): The output atom stored from the init
+  * out (ASE Atoms object): The output atom stored from the init.

   **Example:**
   ```python